Displacement energy of unit disk cotangent bundles: Width of Riemannian manifolds

 \begin{thm} Any closed, connected $n$-dimensional Riemannian manifold $N$ and a compact set $K \subsetneq N$ satisfy $w_N(K) \le \const_n \diam(N)$. \end{thm}

-\begin{proof}[\textbf{\textit{Proof of theorem \ref{mainthm} modulo theorem \ref{thm:closed}}}] Let $M$ be a $n$-dimensional non-compact Riemannian manifold without boundary, as in theorem \ref{mainthm}.
-By lemma \ref{lem:w}, it is enough to show $w(M) \le \const_n r(M)$, i.e. any compact set $K$ on $M$ satisfies $w_M(K) \le \const_n r(M)$.
+\begin{proof}[\textbf{\textit{Proof of Theorem \ref{thm:width_radius} modulo Theorem \ref{thm:closed}}}] Let $M$ be a $n$-dimensional noncompact Riemannian manifold without boundary.
+Our aim is to show $w(M) \le \const_n r(M)$, i.e. any compact set $K$ on $M$ satisfies $w_M(K) \le \const_n r(M)$.
 We may assume that $M$ is connected (the general case follows at once from this case).
-The key step in the proof is the following claim: \begin{quote} For any $\varepsilon>0$, there exists an open neighborhood $W$ of $K$ in $M$, a closed, connected Riemannian manifold $N$, and an isometric embedding $i:W \to N$ such that $\diam (N) \le (2+\varepsilon) r(M)$. \end{quote} Once the above claim is established, then we can complete the proof as follows:
+The key step in the proof is the following claim: \begin{quote} For any $\varepsilon>0$, there exists an open neighborhood $W$ of $K$ in $M$, a closed, connected Riemannian manifold $N$, and an isometric embedding $i:W \to N$ such that $\diam (N) \le (2+\varepsilon) r(M)$. \end{quote} Once the above claim is established, then we can complete the proof by